-Prepare the Conceptual Construction Estimate, Initial Design Estimate, and Plan-in-Hand Estimate on the standard NCDOT Microsoft Excel Construction Estimate Form which can be found in Section II of the NCDOT Conceptual Construction Estimation Guidelines.
+Prepare the Conceptual Construction Estimate, Initial Design Estimate, and Construction Estimate on the standard NCDOT Microsoft Excel Construction Estimate Form which can be found in Section II of the NCDOT Conceptual Construction Estimation Guidelines.
 Submit the Final Construction Quantities for Roadway Design Plans using either the NCDOT Pay Items and Quantities Tool (PIQ Tool) or AASHTOWare Project (AWP).